wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/5-learn-about-paths-to-co-management.md

 Each path requires some combination of Azure Active Directory (Azure AD), Configuration Manager, Microsoft Intune, and Windows 10 or later.

 > [!NOTE]
-> A Configuration Manager client is a Windows 10 or later device that has the Configuration Manager client software and client application installed on the devices.
-The Configuration Manager client application is designed for your help desk rather than for the end user.
+> A Configuration Manager client is a Windows 10 or later device that has the Configuration Manager client application installed on it.

 Based on the following paths to enable co-management, choose which path is right for you and your organization.